 Now we have high-resolution (or high-definition) creation tools right in our pockets.
 Smart phones, tablets and computers can do what the high-cost equipment used to do.
 (And often, it can do better!)

-What can you create with Adobe Spark?
+What can you create with Adobe Express?

 The ability to create professional looking graphics is a valuable skill to teach.
 But many of us don’t know where to start.
 Did you know you and your students can easily design stunning visual images in minutes without any graphic design experience?

-How to get started with Adobe Spark Post
+How to get started with Adobe Express

 With Adobe Spark Post you and your students can create amazing images in minutes.
 Posts can be created using the web app on Macs, Windows, and Chromebooks.
 Or build awesome visuals on the go with Adobe Spark Post on iOS and Android devices.